hephaestus-compiler-project/hephaestus-pldi-eval/INSTALL.md

 ```

 The easiest way to get Hephaestus and all dependencies needed for evaluating
-the artifact (e.g., javac, kotlinc, jacoco) is to download a pre-built Docker
+the artifact (e.g., javac, kotlinc, JaCoCo) is to download a pre-built Docker
 image from DockerHub.
 Another option is to build the Docker
 image locally, or to try installing all dependencies on your machine
 (not recommended).